Skip to content

 • Go to the published coordinates in the Botanic Garden where you will discover The Fernery.

-• There are five large information signs with dark green writing on light green backgrounds at the top of the sign, around the pathway.
+• There are large signs with yellow information panels, around the pathway.

-• Click on the Certitude checker below and enter the code words as one long string of letters, no spaces, to receive the cache coordinates and hint.
+• Click on the Certitude checker below and enter the keyword to receive the cache coordinates and hint.

 You can validate your puzzle solution with certitude.